Observing light-by-light scattering at the Large Hadron Collider

 \paragraph*{Acknowledgments}

-We thank Diogo Franzoni for support with \madgraph, Lucian Harland-Lang for feedback on \superchic\ and for valuable discussions, and Jonathan Hollar for suggestions on the letter.
+We thank Diogo Franzoni for support with \madgraph, Lucian Harland-Lang for valuable discussions and feedback on central-exclusive production in \superchic\ and for $\gaga\to\gaga$ cross sections cross-checks with \superchic\ 2.0, and Jonathan Hollar for suggestions on the letter.
 G.G.S. acknowledges support from CNPq/Brazil.